Holding Liat

 Holding Liat is a 2025 American documentary film, directed by Brandon Kramer.
-It follows Liat Beinin Atzili as she and her husband are kidnapped from her kibbutz on the October 7 attacks.
-The film was produced by Darren Aronofsky under his Protozoa Pictures banner, and had its world premiere at the 75th Berlin International Film Festival on February 16, 2025, where it won the Berlinale Documentary Film Award.
+Produced by Darren Aronofsky under his Protozoa Pictures banner.
+It follows the reaction of Liat Beinin Atzili's family after she and her husband are kidnapped from their home in a kibbutz near the Gaza border during the October 7 attacks.

+The film had its world premiere at the Forum section of the 75th Berlin International Film Festival on February 16, 2025, where it won the Berlinale Documentary Film Award.